PRG-Mbox-Git/Profiles/Designer 4v.md

 ###Video and Utility Inputs

-*Texture Folder 255 is reserved for special uses such as selecting video/syphon inputs or copying layers:*
+*Texture Folder 255 is reserved for special uses such as selecting video/syphon inputs or copying layers*

 | Texture Value | Input |
 ---|---